tawnkramer/CarND-MPC-Project/README.md

 ```

 Where x, y are the 2D translation coordinates, psi is the steering angle, v is the velocity, cte is the cross track error, and espi is the speed error.
 Lf is the length from front to CoG that has a similar radius, which was tuned until the the radius formed by the simulating the model presented in the classroom matched the previous radius.
+T is the current time step, where t + 1 is the next time step.

 This model ignores tire, aerodynamic, friction, and steering play dynamics.
 But as the model is simple, has fewer hyperparemeters which may be mis-estimated, and performs well in real time.
 As only the first control step is used on any time frame, the long term simulation accuracy is less important.

 ## Predictive